📂 MIME Types Lookup

 When MIME types are misconfigured, front-end and API behavior can break in subtle ways.
 A script may fail to execute, a font may not load due to strict type checks, or an uploaded file may be handled incorrectly by downstream services.
 During debugging, quickly checking the expected MIME value for an extension avoids configuration mistakes in Nginx, Apache, CDN rules, object storage metadata, and application frameworks.

 This tool provides searchable extension-to-MIME mappings with practical usage notes and copy-ready header strings.
 You can search by extension like .json or by explicit MIME such as application/json.
-Results are organized by category and generated entirely in your browser for quick local reference.
+The mapping table ships inside the page and every search is answered from it directly, so no lookup request ever crosses the network.

 How to Use This Tool